aappddeevv/scalajs-reaction/README.md

         )
       }
 ```
-then use it like below.
-Attributes are type checked properly and restricted to what you specified:
+Attributes are type checked properly and restricted to what you specified.
+Here's how you would use it:
 ```scala
   HelloWorldC.make2(new HelloWorldProps { name = "John" })
 ```